 Getting Acquainted with Swift

-If you’re not familiar with Swift, it’s a language developed by Apple for creating iOS and OS X apps.
-It borrows ideas from a wide range of other programming languages, but is most similar to Objective-C. In fact, you can mix Swift, C, Objective-C, and C++, and your apps will still work.
+Swift borrows ideas from a wide range of other programming languages, but is most similar to Objective-C. In fact, you can mix Swift and Objective-C in your code, and your apps will still work.
 However, Swift was designed to be concise, making it a bit easier to learn and more efficient to use.
-It was also designed to be harder to derail with coding mistakes, another factor that makes it good for beginners.
+It’s also harder to derail with coding mistakes, another factor that makes it good for beginners.

 What You’ll Need

-Chris Ching has put together a 15-part series that will take you from the very basics, like an introduction to the tools used to create iOS apps, all the way through creating an app that lets you play the card game War.
+Chris Ching has put together a 15-part series that will take you from the very basics, like an introduction to Xcode playgrounds, all the way through creating an app that lets you play the card game War.
 By the end of the series, you’ll understand a lot of programming concepts, some of the unique things you need to know about working with touch interfaces, and how to use images in an iPhone app.
 (Scroll down to the bottom of the linked page to get to the tutorials.)

 Go Learn Some Swift!